 This design style is centered around peering into the past in order to inspire the future.
 This style invokes an honest, unstudied feeling reminding us of simpler times.

 This style is heavily inspired by the environment around us – it’s the physical form of a compassionate love for the natural world.
 Much like its cousin, mid-century modern, Rustic styles are all about bringing nature into the home.
 Rustic spaces often incorporate a heavy use of natural colors and large windows that serve to blur the lines between indoors and outdoors.

 Rustic Modern is a combination of several styles, including industrial, mid-century, and of course, rustic.
-The Rustic furniture style came about in the mid-late 19th century as many rural families opted to move into cities to pursue factory jobs introduced by the American Industrial Revolution.
+The Rustic furniture style came about in the mid-late 19th century as many rural families opted to move into cities.

-Although many Americans happily adapted to their new ways of living, many were nostalgic of days gone by.
-Such were the members of the Transcendentalist movement.
+Although many Americans adapted to the ways of city living, many were nostalgic of days gone by.
+Such were the members of the Transcendentalism movement.

 - Individual conscience

 Many influential writers of the time were Transcendentalists.
 The works of John Muir, Henry David Thoreau, and Ralph Waldo Emerson were incredibly popular and heavily emphasized having a closer connection to nature.
 These ideas were then brought to life by Rustic furniture design.